 * Developmental editing: This is the first book editing stage in which a developmental editor looks at your book holistically.
 A manuscript is dissected, and the editor makes recommendations on concept, presentation, content, and organization.

-* Proofreading: A proofreader essentially does a last-look at the book, making sure the final product is good to go.
+* Proofreading: A proofreader mostly does a last-look at the book, making sure the final product is good to go.

-–Price ranges vary with editors; some charging by the word, pages or a flat fee.
-Regardless, money spent on a good editor is an absolutely great investment.
+–Price ranges vary with editors, some charging by the word, pages, or a flat fee.
+Regardless, money spent on a good editor is an excellent investment.

-–Errors in a book can kill your author marketing efforts..
-A book riddled with errors will almost certainly get brutalized by reviewers.
-We have even see typos in titles of books!
+–Errors in a book can kill your author’s author marketing efforts.
+Reviewers will almost certainly brutalize a book with errors.
+We have even see typos in titles of books.

-–Even books by major publishers sometimes have errors, although this is remarkable because it doesn’t happen often.
-Click here for some amazing examples.
+–Even books by significant publishers sometimes have errors, although it doesn’t happen often.
+Click here for some surprising examples.

-–Leave your ego at the door.
-There’s a reason all household authors have their books edited – everyone makes mistakes, and every manuscript can be improved in some way.
+–Check your ego at the door.
+There’s a reason all authors with household names have their books edited – everyone makes mistakes, and every manuscript can be improved in some way.
 Don’t take corrections and suggestions personally, welcome them!

-So, do your homework, research good editors, and then … hire one!
-Don’t ruin your author promotion endeavors!
+So, do your homework, research good editors, and then hire one!
+Don’t ruin your book and author promotion potential.